OMandila/battleships_game/README.md

 ### Bugs
 #### Resolved Bugs
 - Initial versions did not correctly check for valid input ranges for both players.
+- Initial versions of the game did not correctly track the number of ships and missiles.

 #### Unresolved Bugs
 - No unresolved bugs at the moment.